rippedpiracy/docs/Audio/Music.md

 [**Hikarinoakariost**](https://hikarinoakari.com/) | [**Sukidesuost**](https://sukidesuost.info/) | [**Nyaa**](https://nyaa.si/?c=2_0) - Very good and reliable sources to get mainly Anisons from, but also other Asian Music as well.
 They use friendly file hosters except Nyaa, it uses Torrents instead.
 [**AnimeThemes**](https://animethemes.moe) | [**Themes.moe**](https://themes.moe) - A huge collection of Ending/Opening Themes for Anime.
 Right click to download the Audio/Video.

-[**Unreleased Disco**](https://unreleased.top/) - Huge archive of Unreleased Hip-Hop/Pop Songs from various Artists.
+[**Unreleased Disco**](https://unreleased.me/) - Huge archive of Unreleased Hip-Hop/Pop Songs from various Artists.

 # Tools

 [**SoulseekQT**](https://www.slsknet.org/) - P2P Music Sharing Client, can have some niche and hard to find music.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Nicotine+](https://nicotine-plus.org/) - A graphical client for Soulseek that is frequently updated unlike Soulseek and has added features.

-[**Deemix**](https://web.archive.org/web/20230410035236/https://deemix.app/) & [**d-fi**](https://notabug.org/sayem314/d-fi) - Deezer downloaders.
+[**Deemix**](https://archive.org/details/deemix) & [**d-fi**](https://notabug.org/sayem314/d-fi) - Deezer downloaders.
 Deemix can convert Spotify playlists into Deezer playlists to download. d-fi can also accept Spotify or Tidal song links and download them from Deezer.
 They can download up to 128Kbps quality with a free account.
-*<small>[Here](https://krakenfiles.com/view/9lJSjqCKan/file.html) you can find an archive of the most recent Deemix binaries for all the platforms downloaded before the site went down, on 14/12/2022, by a Ripped Staff Member.</small>*
 **Deemix is abandoned, if you're having issues use d-fi or streamrip instead.**
 **_For higher quality downloads, a paid Deezer account is required._**